denten-books/plain-text/main.md

-To complicate matters, human vision is more sensitive to rapid motion at the periphery of vision, in a mechanism likely evolved to provide swift response to predator attack [@burr_temporal_1981, @didyk_h.-p.:_????].
+To complicate matters, human vision is more sensitive to rapid motion at the periphery of vision, in a mechanism likely evolved to provide swift response to predator attack [@burr_temporal_1981, @didyk_perceptually-motivated_2010].
 As humans move closer to their screens (as when sitting in front of a computer monitor), more of the image enters the field of peripheral vision, making the viewer more sensitive to screen flicker.
 Furthermore, being closer to the screen increases the angular velocity of any depicted moving object.
 When viewed from afar, the movement of several inches on the screen corresponds to a change in the sight angle of several degrees, and likely a few millimeters of iris movement.
 When viewed up close, the same several inches on the screen represent a much larger angle, forcing the iris to move further laterally.

 The human visual system is particularly adapt at tracking smooth horizontal movement, cognitively anticipating the perceived trajectory of a moving object, while stabilizing the retinal image and keeping it at the center of the fovea in what's called a "smooth pursuit" lateral eye movement [@purves_types_2001,
-@didyk_h.-p.:_????, @rottach_comparison_1996].
-The "sample and hold" nature of the LCD display frustrates the cognitive assumption of smooth movement.
+@didyk_perceptually-motivated_2010, @rottach_comparison_1996].
+The "sample and
+hold" nature of the LCD display frustrates the cognitive assumption of smooth movement.
 The object's anticipated location does not correspond to its actual trajectory on the screen, which appears to the eye as motion blur.
 To complicate matters further, the phase transitions of the liquid crystal medium are not instantaneous.
 The individual pixel "fades" instead of vanishing at once, leaving a physical (and not merely a perceptual) trail of not-quite transitioned pixels in the wake of object movement [@pan_lcd_2005,
-@kurita_35.1:_2001].
+@kurita_moving_2001].
 The motion blur is exacerbated when viewing traditional film shot at 24 frames per second, since even at high display sampling rates, the moving object appears at discrete stationary locations punctuated by gaps in on-screen movement.